TIBCOSoftware/js-visualize/Readme.md

 Simple plain text authentication with demonstration of destroying session with dashboards.

-Try it:

-<b>[Secure dashboard authentication]</b>

-Token based authentication and initialization of the visualize.js library with a dashboard.

 [JRS - Authentication Cookbook >][Cookbook]

 >*Note: Proper authentication needs to be set up with the JasperReport Server and SSO before using token based authentication.
 View the [Authentication Cookbook] for details on configuring authentication correctly.*